Kirsten0604/Kirsten0604.github.io/essays/reflect-coding-standard.md

 console.log("Hello, world!");
 ```

 This would be considered correct by most JavaScript editors, but IntelliJ would oppose that implication, saying that the "" must be single ''.
 As you can tell, IntelliJ isn't my favorite program to use when editing code, but it is good in relation to code styling.
 I say this because it catches every little detail, and most future industries want programmers who can come up with clean code.
 Another important fact was everything has to be redone when loading the IntelliJ environment.
-The Script must be reset to 6 instead of 5.1, ES Lint must be readded, etc.  I was trying to find a way to have it automatically default to the settings I had, but failed at the attempt.
+The Script must be reset to 6 instead of 5.1, ES Lint must be re-added, etc.  I was trying to find a way to have it automatically default to the settings I had, but failed at the attempt.

 ## How do you feel when you get a green checkmark?